monsoonmaelstrom/book2/book2.md

 “Yeah, I had wondered about that myself.”

 Davy nods.
 “I think if we wanted to recreate this, it would take at least you and me working together to do it.
 You to provide the power and me to stabilize it all.
-Maybe after we’d done it a couple of times you could replicate alone, but the first time?
+Maybe after we’d done it a couple of times you could replicate it alone, but the first time?
 I doubt it.”
 He drums his fingers over the table top lightly for a few minutes then finally sighs.
 “Fuck.
 It’d probably be a lot like the clearing.
 But worse.
 So much worse.
 I’d have to get everything set up, and then you’d have to blast the power through me.
 I wouldn’t be able to pull it through you fast enough.”

 “That would be… unbelievably dangerous,” I say, but I know I’m not telling him anything he doesn’t already know.